Dejmir/Dejmir/README.md

 ## Hi there 👋

-- 💪 Mastering C#
+- 💪 C# is my power
-- 🌱 Learning web technologies

 <br />